sejal3006/Cello_world_clone/Divyank Kumar/README cleaning-section.md

   - [Contact](#contact)

 ## Introduction
 This web page represents the project 'Cello World' developed by Geekster as part of Geekhathon.
 The page is exclusively crafted using HTML and CSS.
-Its purpose is to serve as a user interface for effortlessly browsing and ordering casseroles.
+Its purpose is to serve as a user interface for effortlessly browsing and ordering cleaning supplies.
 With this webpage, users can efficiently explore and ensuring a seamless and user-friendly experience.

 ## Features